 - Is there evidence that the universe is fine-tuned?
 If so, does this support divine creation?
 What epistemological and theological assumptions are needed for fine-tuning arguments to work?

 The project involves two main components.
 First, we brought two postdoctoral fellows, Brad Saad and Daniel Berntson, to Rutgers.
 They joined Rutgers Professors Dean Zimmerman and Brian Leftow in running a research group for faculty and graduate students at Rutgers and nearby partner institutions.
 During the term of the grant, the postdoctoral fellows, Zimmerman, and Leftow will produce papers and books exemplifying engagement with science in the service of theological reflection

-Second, we will run two summer seminars for established senior and junior philosophy of religion researchers.
-At these seminars, these players in the field of philosophy of religion will receive training from several leading philosophers of physics and two philosophically astute scientists.
-The first summer seminar, God and the Spacetime Manifold, will take place in the summer of 2022.
-We are now accepting applications for this summer seminar.
-Please click here to apply or learn more.
-The second summer seminar, Fine-Tuning Arguments and their Theological Presuppositions, will take place in the summer of 2023.
-More information about these seminars, including details about how to apply to participate in these seminars, will be made available soon.
+Second, we ran two summer seminars for established senior and junior philosophy of religion researchers.
+At these seminars, these players in the field of philosophy of religion received training from several leading philosophers of physics and two philosophically astute scientists.
+The first summer seminar, God and the Spacetime Manifold, took place in the summer of 2022.
+The second summer seminar, Fine-Tuning Arguments and their Theological Presuppositions, took place in the summer of 2023.